 Some Home Alarm systems use proprietary DTMF signaling protocols.
 These protocols assume DTMF decoders and encoders meet Telcordia or ETSI standards.
 This places specific requirements on the E-DVA with respect to DTMF relay.
 DTMF telephone-events MUST be fully played out by an egress gateway according to the duration specified in the event subject to an optional minimum play-out duration.
 The DTMF events MUST be provisioned on the E-DVA endpoint per the [CODEC-MEDIA] to reflect Telcordia [GR 506] section 15.4.8, DTMF Signal Duration R15-52.
-DTMF signals generated by an E-DVA MUST have a signal duration of 50 milliseconds.
+DTMF signals generated by an E-DVA MUST have a minimum signal duration of 50 milliseconds.
+The E-DVA enforces a minimum inter-digit time (silence) of 45 milliseconds following play-out of the DTMF tone, as specified in [CODEC-MEDIA].